 The data for monthly housing costs are developed from a distribution of "Selected Monthly Owner Costs" for owner-occupied units and "Gross Rent" for renter-occupied units.
 The owner-occupied categories are further separated into those with a mortgage and those without a mortgage.
-See the sections on "Selected Monthly Owner Costs" and "Gross Rent" for more details.
+See the sections on "Selected Monthly Owner Costs" and "Gross Rent" for more details on what characteristics are included in each measure and how these data are comparable to previous ACS and Census 2000 data.